J-Abid/Public-Portfolio/README.md

 🚀 Deployment & Usage
 This project utilizes a Serverless / Build-less Architecture.
 To deploy or run locally, simply open the portfolio-max.html file in any modern web browser.
 No npm install, webpack, or build processes are required.

-Designed and engineered for performance, aesthetics, and ease of management.
+** Designed and engineered for performance, aesthetics, and ease of management by M. Junaid Abid **